getsentry/sentry-docs/src/collections/_documentation/data-management/rollups.md

 ### Example: Split up a group into more groups (groups are too big)

-An RPC or external API service is queried, so the stacktrace is generally the same (even if the outgoing request is very different).
+An RPC or external API service is queried, so the stack trace is generally the same (even if the outgoing request is very different).

 The following example will split up the default group Sentry would create (represented by `{% raw %}{{ default }}{% endraw %}`) further, taking some attributes on the error object into account: